“One thing is certain in business, you and everyone around you will make mistakes.”–Richard Branson

 1. Not Having a Business Plan.

-The very first mistake entrepreneurs make is have no plan for their business.
+The very first mistake almost every entrepreneur makes is having no plan for his business.

 Related: How to Write a Perfect Business Plan